The Evolution of Darwin Beach

 Ever-growing and expanding, the invasive and exotic vegetation currently inhabiting Darwin Beach – such as Beach naupaka Scaevola taccada, Latherleaf Colubrina asiatica, and Australian Pine Casuarina equisetifolia – have not only prohibited the native species such as Seagrape Coccoloba uvifera and Green Buttonwood Conocarpus erectus from surviving, but have completely disrupted the beach ecosystem.

-Starting in 2019, with the help of the University of Miami's Rosenstiel School of Marine and Atmospheric Science - along with Miami Seaquarium, Salt Waterfront Restaurant and Fillabag - MORAES began removing these invasive and exotic species and replacing them with native species to eventually restore this coastal habitat and accurately represent a healthy coastal upland natural community.
+Starting in 2019, with the help of the University of Miami's Rosenstiel School - along with Miami Seaquarium, Salt Waterfront Restaurant and Fillabag - MORAES began removing these invasive and exotic species and replacing them with native ones to eventually restore this coastal habitat and accurately represent a healthy coastal upland natural community.
 Additionally, each planting and removal session has been (and will continue to be) accompanied by a campus shoreline marine debris cleanup.

 To date, over 150 volunteers have helped remove more than 5,000 square feet of vegetation and over 700 lbs of marine debris from the site.
 Join us at our next event!